-7 The two major assumptions for the HOPIT model is response consistency and vignette equivalence.
+7 The two major assumptions for the HOPIT model are response consistency and vignette equivalence.
 Response consistency means that individuals use the same reporting scale to judge vignettes as they do to judge their own health.
-Vignette equivalence entails that individuals use the same health ranking of vignette within a specific health domain.
-Previous studies have tested the validity of these assumptions (Bago d'Uva et al., 2011; Hirve et al., 2013; Salomon et al., 2004).
+Vignette equivalence entails that individuals use the same health ranking of a vignette within a specific health domain.
+Previous studies have tested the validity of these assumptions (Bago d'Uva et al. 2011; Hirve et al. 2013; Salomon, Tandon and Murray 2004).